trentfisher/veganmilitia-hugo/content/post/2019-10-12-tsr-meets-internet.md

 posted there, further encouraging people to adopt freely distributed gaming systems to avoid this whole issue.
 If TSR wasn't going to be nice to the fan community, we should abandon them.
-I had been active in the GNU Project for some years, and clearly had delusions that I could be the Richard Stallman of FRP games.
+I had been active in the GNU Project for several years and clearly had delusions that I could be the Richard Stallman of FRP games.
+Hah!

 I looked at various game systems and settled on [FUDGE](https://fudgerpg.com/about/about-fudge/fudge-overview.html).
 I set to work reformatting the plain text rules into HTML and put that on the ftp site.
 Then I started putting together a fantasy supplement which was intended for former D&D players like me.
 That effort never got past an outline and a Texinfo formatted document (with no content).
 My gaming group started playing using FUDGE, but designing a game system is hard work, and the gaming sessions were not as much fun and both the game sessions and the fantasy FUDGE effort fizzled.